Husnain-Saghir1997/Husnain-Saghir1997/README.md

 - 👋 Husnain here
 - 👀 I’m interested in Interpretable AI and ML applications in chemical engineering.
 Hybrid semi-parametric modelling applied to industrial as well as pilot and lab-scale problems.
-- 🌱 I’m currently learning Python and Pytorch
+- 🌱 I’m currently learning Julia.
-- 💞️ I’m looking to collaborate on Python and PyTorch projects
+- 💞️ Self learning Julia by working on Bayesian statistical Inversion.
 - 📫 How to reach me (husnain.saghir.ali@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: